This article is part of The Ascender, the Highrise platform for articles and resources.

 2. Personal icebreaker questions

 Personal icebreaker questions are asked to get to know someone better.
 They can be used in different places, including the workplace or any other social gathering.
-Some of these questions include:
+Some of the questions include:

 • What is your favorite thing to do in your free time?